Preamble

 7.4.

-purposes of all positional rules, any outfielder is considered to be qualified
+positional rules, any outfielder is considered to be qualified at all outfield

-at all outfield positions (with defensive rating adjustments made by the
+positions (with defensive rating adjustments made by the computer game).

 7.5.